ncatlab/nlab-content/pages/4/8/8/1/1884/content.md

   \,.
 $$

-Here on the left we are using remark \ref{OnCompactHausdorffVirtualVectorBundlesAreFormalDifferentcesWithATrivialBundle}
+Here on the left we are using prop. \ref{OnCompactHausdorffVirtualVectorBundlesAreFormalDifferentcesWithATrivialBundle}
 to represent any element of the K-group as a [[virtual vector bundle|virtual]] difference of a vector bundle $E$ by a trivial bundle, and $rk_x(E) \in \mathbb{N}$ denotes the [[rank of a vector bundle|rank]] of this vector bundl over the [[connected component]] of $x \in X$.